top of page

 Rephotography

-The six sites will be illustrated below, with the photographs at each contextualised in a sequence of four time frames:
+The seven sites will be illustrated below, with the photographs at each contextualised in a sequence of four time frames:

 The illustrations for each site can be enlarged to provide a clear narrative of change over time.